froycard/ProjectEuler-808/README.md

 Solution for ProjectEuler's problem 808

 Reversible Prime Squares
-Toggle Pin=808

- Show HTML problem content Show fastest solvers Problem 808
-Both
- and
- are the square of a prime.
+Both 169 and 961 are the square of a prime.
- is the reverse of
+169 is the reverse of 961
 .

 We call a number a reversible prime square if: